miltoti/106a_Website.github.io/index.md

 permalink: /
 ---

-# Robotics Project - Team 37
+# UR7e Plays Word Hunt - Team 37

-Welcome to the final report for EECS106A Website.
-Click on the above to see the following details.
+Welcome to the final report for EECS106A.
+Click on the above to see details.

 ## Presentation slides from Demo